aciccarello/ciccarello.me/_posts/2016-08-12-moving-forward.md

 love to those around the church.

 {% include image.html
-    file="/assets/img/wedding-walking-outside.jpg"
+    file: "/assets/img/wedding-walking-outside.jpg"
-    alt="Couple on wedding day walking outside with flowers, faces obscured, wall of church in background" caption="Walking around the church on our wedding day"
+    alt: "Couple on wedding day walking outside with flowers, faces obscured, wall of church in background"
+    caption: "Walking around the church on our wedding day"
 %}

 Two years around these examples have shaped the way I view people whom I would